JoseRoca/WinFBX2/docs/COM/DSAFEARRAY Class.md

 ```
 FUNCTION Put (BYVAL cElem AS LONG, BYVAL cDim AS LONG, BYVAL pData AS ANY PTR) AS HRESULT
-FUNCTION PutStr (BYVAL cElem AS LONG, BYVAL cDim AS LONG, BYREF cbsData AS CBSTR) AS HRESULT
+FUNCTION PutStr (BYVAL cElem AS LONG, BYVAL cDim AS LONG, BYREF bsData AS BSTRING) AS HRESULT
-FUNCTION PutVar (BYVAL cElem AS LONG, BYVAL cDim AS LONG, BYREF cvData AS CVAR) AS HRESULT
+FUNCTION PutVar (BYVAL cElem AS LONG, BYVAL cDim AS LONG, BYREF dvData AS DVARIANT) AS HRESULT
 ```

 | Parameter  | Description |